 South Ossetia, like Abkhazia, is very close to complete integration with Russia.
 However, you still need permission from the South Ossetian MFA to visit: see South Ossetia visa.
 If you get it, the following will be useful.
-The border with Georgia is closed, but a bribe might change things.
+The border with Georgia is closed.
 Going in from Russia is possible, but expect being harassed by the KGB on your way back into Russia.

 For an exact location of these and all other border crossings on the Silk Road, see the border crossing map on the overview page.